saeyslab/dambi-hpc-guide/dambi_hpc_guide/multinode.md

 ## Using a framework

+Frameworks such as Dask and Nextflow can take advantage of multi-node computing.
+Nextflow implements this through [executors](https://www.nextflow.io/docs/latest/executor.html).
+Because the UGhent HPC uses the SLURM resource manager, we need the Nextflow SLURM executor.
+Dask has a few possibilities which we discuss below.

+### `dask-mpi`

 Dask can be executed on multiple nodes using the [`dask-mpi`](http://mpi.dask.org/en/latest/), which allows for an easy setup of a Dask cluster in an existing MPI environment.
-The HPC provides an existing MPI environment that can be used through the [mympirun](https://github.com/hpcugent/vsc-mympirun) module.
+The HPC provides an MPI environment that can be used through the [mympirun](https://github.com/hpcugent/vsc-mympirun) module.

 `dask-mpi` can be used in Dask by including the following code at the top of your Dask script